 Entrance Requirements for Year 3:

-- Bridging modules may be required (with fee charged) for sub-degree graduates according to the educational background of individuals.
+- Additional core modules are required (with fee charged) for sub-degree graduates according to the educational background of individuals.

 - All applicants are screened and selected by an Admission and Interview Panel.
 All interviews are conducted in English.

 - For enquiry please contact Faculty of Design and Environment (Telephone No: 3890 8323).

 - The tuition fees are charged according to the number of credit points taken during a semester.